tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:NeedConcept](https://rs.tdwg.org/bdqffdq/terms/NeedConcept)
 - Preferred Label: Need Concept
-- Definition: A concept that expresses an aspect of a data quality need.
+- Definition: A concept that expresses an aspect of a DataQualityNeed.
-- Comments: Category of concepts forming the Needs layer of the fitness for use framework.
+- Comments: Category of concepts forming the Need layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).
 - View in: [term-list](../list/bdqffdq/index.md#NeedConcept)

 ********************